-Traffic islands and berms to be planted shall be shown on the Landscape Plans submitted with the Engineering Plans, and must have particular regard for the SISD and sight distance standards at vehicle crossings specified in Part 3 of this Manual.
+Traffic islands and berms to be planted shall be shown on the Landscape Plans submitted with the Engineering Plans, and must have particular regard for the SISD and sight distance standards at vehicle crossings or RSD visibility splays specified in Part 3 of this Manual.

-All shrub and groundcover planting shall comply with the visibility requirements specified in Part 3.
-Within all SISD at intersections or within the minimum sight distance standards at vehicle crossings, planting shall be designed to be no more than 450 mm high.
-In front of low sign boards at intersections, planting shall be designed to be not more than 100 mm high or these areas are to be paved.
+All shrub and groundcover planting shall comply with the visibility splays requirements specified in Part 3.
+Within all SISD at intersections or within the minimum sight distance standards at vehicle crossings SSD and RSD visibility splays, planting shall be designed to be no more than 450 mm high.
+In front of low sign boards at intersections, planting shall be designed to be not more than 100 mm high or these areas are to be paved to ensure compliance with Part 3 of this Manual.